pyOpenSci/pyopensci.github.io/_posts/2024-12-13-python-packaging-security.md

       name: pypi
       url: https://pypi.org/p/pyosmeta
 ```

-To lock the environment down in GitHub go to:
+*****

+To lockdown a GitHub environment:

+* First, go to the **settings** in your repository where the workflow is run
+* Within settings, select **environments** from the left-hand sidebar
+* Add a new environment.
+Use `pypi` as your environment name; this is what PyPA (the Python Packaging Authority) recommends.
+* Ensure **Required reviewers** is enabled.
+This setting allows you to designate specific individuals who can approve and manually run the workflow on GitHub.
+Any reviewers you add must have the appropriate permissions to authorize the workflow by clicking a button.
+This adds a human verification step to the process.
-* settings --> environments --> add the environment name --> and then add trusted users who can manually authorize the action that uses the environment to run.
+* Once the required reviewers are checked, add maintainers who you want to be able to enable the action to run.

+*Optionally, you can prevent self-review, preventing someone from triggering a release or a build and then running it!*

-TODO: add an animated gif that shows creating the environment in GitHub. or add a screenshot of the environment screen where you make a new one.
+TODO: add an animated gif that shows the process on GitHub of creating the environment in setting and adding users.
+Or add screenshots.
 {: .notice }

 <figure>